 - UCSC’s website includes several resources (though some are very UCSC-specific) broken down into four categories: Essential Information for Current Conditions, Alternatives for Instructional Delivery, Student Learning, and Resources from Other Institutions for Instructional Continuity & Resilience.

-Resources from David Pollock, Faculty Development Specialist at Campus Labs:
+Resources from David Pollock, Faculty Development Specialist:

 QM Emergency Remote Instruction (ERI) Checklist - Quality Matters